 Plan to Relax and Enjoy Common Camping Activities

-Finally, you may want to bring some playing cards, board games, or crafting items to occupy your time–maybe even have a few ghost stories to tell.
+Finally, you may want to bring some playing cards, board games, or crafting items to occupy your time.
+You might even have a few ghost stories to tell.

-The real art form is learning to enjoy a slower pace and connecting with your loved ones while on vacation in nature.
+The real art form of camping is learning to enjoy a slower pace.
+That’s the best way to connect with your loved ones while on vacation in nature.

 Final Thoughts on These Tips for Tent Camping